pohldaniel/OpenGL_Games/README.md

 The project 04Virtueror will be a refactoring of https://github.com/vivaladav/iso-rts

 The project 06Voyager needs some assets (Woman.gltf, Woman.png) from https://github.com/gszauer/GameAnimationProgramming I am pretty sure there is a Copyright on it.
 By my own I managed the basics of "Additive Animation Blending" following the source of Chapter 12 from this repository but using Assimp as model loader.

+The project 07Dawn will be a refactoring of https://github.com/iamCode/Dawn.
+Using glew and batchrendering gives me a similar gpu profiling in compariosn with the origin.
+The coreengine is almost running.